Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 \end{split}\]

-The goal with this exercise is to exemplify how one from complex solutions can achieve real solutions.
-The general approach is described in Corollary 12.2.6 from the textbook.
+The goal with this exercise is to exemplify how we from complex solutions can extract real solutions.
+The general approach is described in Corollary 13.2.6 in the textbook.

 Question a